 Why go?
 Like the Champs-Elysées, the first four arrondissements will be empty of cars and left to the command of the city’s walkers.
 Take in the heart of the capital at a different pace.

 What is it?
-Simply put, it’s the city’s most iconic nightclub.
+Simply put, the city’s most famous nightclub.

 Why go?
-Long-reigning temple of nightlife, Rex Club still boasts a high-end avant-garde programme and is the darling of the international DJ scene.
-Admittedly, the night’s won’t beat those of the nineties, but we’ll keep coming until our knees give out.
+Long-reigning temple of nightlife, Rex Club still boasts a high-end avant-garde programme and is a darling of the international DJ scene.
+Admittedly, the nights won’t beat those of the 1990s, but we’ll keep coming until our knees give out.

 Don’t miss?
 Come on a Thursday, when the entry fee never pushes the €8 mark.